varocketry/guitar-mastery-hub/public/lessons/lesson_003_fourth_fifth_chord_shapes_g_c.md

 - You'll realize you've been learning movable patterns all along
 - Barre chords suddenly become MUCH less intimidating

 **Motivation**: After Lesson 4, you'll understand WHY these five shapes are magic.
 You'll see that you're not memorizing 180 isolated fingerings - you're learning 6 movable patterns that create ALL music.
-Mind = blown! ðŸ¤¯
+Mind = blown! 🤯

 ---

-**ðŸŽ‰ CONGRATULATIONS ON LESSON 3!** ðŸŽ‰
+**🎉 CONGRATULATIONS ON LESSON 3!** 🎉

 **You reached critical mass!** Five shapes = functional guitarist.

 When you can check off all success criteria at 60 BPM, mark this lesson complete.

 **You're not "learning guitar" anymore.
-You're PLAYING guitar.** ðŸŽ¸
+You're PLAYING guitar.** 🎸

-**See you in Lesson 4 for the shape philosophy revelation!** ðŸŽ¸
+**See you in Lesson 4 for the shape philosophy revelation!** 🎸

 ---

-## ðŸ“ TRACK YOUR PRACTICE
+## 📝 TRACK YOUR PRACTICE

 **Ready to log your practice session?**